Quotients of Primes in an Algebraic Number Ring: Quotients of Primes in a Real Quadratic Number Ring

 \section{Quotients of Primes in a Real Quadratic Number Ring}

-We now turn our attention to real quadratic number rings.
+In this section, suppose that $\mathcal{O}$ is a real quadratic number ring.
 These rings are quite different than their imaginary counterparts.
 First, since a real quadratic number ring is a subset of $\mathbb{R}$, we will be stating a density statement in $\mathbb{R}$ instead of $\mathbb{C}$.
 Secondly, a real quadratic number ring has \emph{infinitely} many units.
-Fortunately, any such unit can be written in the form $\pm \eta^k$ for some integer $k$ and fixed unit $\eta \in \mathcal{O}$.
-We call $\eta \in \mathcal{O}$ a \textbf{fundamental unit} of $\mathcal{O}$.
-Noting that whenever $\eta$ is a fundamental unit, so are $-\eta$ and $\pm\eta^{-1}$, we can always fix a fundamental unit that is greater than 1.
+Fortunately, any such unit can be written in the form $\pm \eta^k$ for some integer $k$ and fixed unit $\eta \in \mathcal{O}$ called a \emph{fundamental unit} of $\mathcal{O}$.
+Without loss of generality, we may assume that $\eta > 1$.

-Since any prime number in $\mathcal{O}$ has infinitely many associates, any prime number theorem concerning such primes has to address this obstacle.
-Such a result also dates back to the work of Hecke \cite{Hecke}, but we will use the following refinement of this by Rademacher \cite{Rademacher}.
-(Somewhat surprisingly, these results have not been quoted much, leave alone in English, since their publications.)
-To state the theorem, we need the following definition: we say that $\alpha \in \mathcal{O}$ is \textbf{totally positive} if both $\alpha$ and its conjugate $\alpha'$ are positive.
+There is a Prime Number Theorem for real quadratic number rings that dates back to the work of Hecke \cite{Hecke}, but we will use the following refinement of Rademacher \cite{Rademacher}.
+To state the theorem, we use the following definition: we say that $\alpha \in \mathcal{O}$ is \emph{totally positive} if both $\alpha$ and its conjugate $\alpha'$ are positive.
+(Recall that for any $a,b \in \mathbb{Q}$, the conjugate of $a + b\sqrt{d}$ equals $a - b\sqrt{d}$.)